thomasfitz24/HTML-Milestone-Project1/README.md

 ## Features & Highlights

 - Responsive design tested on iPhone and Samsung devices.
-- Meaningful aria-labels on navigation and interactive elements.
+- Meaningful ARIA-labels on navigation and interactive elements.
 - Keyboard navigable with clear focus glow and tab order.
 - Alt text on all images.
 - Hover effects and underlines on contact info for clarity and usability.